CS208 Logic & Algorithms

 What does it mean for a program to halt?

-We can use the exec predicate to define what it means for a program to halt.
-A program p halts on an input x if there exists an answer y that executing p with input x gives the output y:
+As we saw when Specifying Properties of Programs, we can use the exec predicate to define what it means for a program to halt.
+A program prog halts on an input x if there exists an answer y that executing prog with input x gives the output y:

 What does it mean for a program to solve the halting problem?